 To make a violation known, that employee or volunteer should provide a written notice to the Board President, the Board Vice President, and the Executive Director.

 The People’s Colloquium Inc. shall not retaliate against any employee or volunteer who provides a good faith written notice alleging a legal or regulatory violation.
 Once received, The People’s Colloquium Inc. will investigate and correct the alleged legal or regulatory violation, if one is found to exist.

-Only Colleague Directors may amend these Bylaws and may do so only by an affirmative two-thirds majority vote.
+Only Board Directors may amend these Bylaws and may do so only by an affirmative two-thirds majority vote.